We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Potential partners and investors want to know how your company is organized.
 When writing a business plan, outline the following:

-If you’re looking to expand, go into detail about who you need to bring onto the team to do this.
+If you want to expand, go into detail about who you need to bring to the team to do this.

 7. Project profit and loss